LDAR-Sim/LDAR_Sim/README.md

 Citation for this release: Fox, Thomas A., Mozhou Gao, Thomas E. Barchyn, Yorwearth L. Jamin, and Chris H. Hugenholtz.
 "An agent-based model for estimating emissions reduction equivalence among leak detection and repair programs."
 Journal of Cleaner Production (2021): 125237.

-### Getting started
+## Getting started

-This guide is intended to get a user running with LDAR-Sim, **note** that even though we have supplied default variables, these should be used with caution, as many are not fully understood, are dependent on specific company workpractices, and vary by geographical region.
+This guide is intended to get a user running with LDAR-Sim, **note** that even though we have supplied default variables, these should be used with caution, as many are not fully understood, are dependent on specific company work practices, and vary by geographical region.

-#### Step 1: Before you begin
+### Step 1: Before you begin

 Read and understand the LDAR-Sim [MIT license](LICENSE.txt).
 Read and follow the [installation guide](INSTALL_GUIDE.md).